hpl002/Masters_Public/readme.md

 ### Process design

 Process design and modeling is widespread and used in both business and academia.
 We therefore have techniques and specifications that are unique to their respective domain.
-In this project i not focus on a specific notation, but rather [petri nets](#petri-net).
+In this project i do not focus on a specific notation, but rather [petri nets](#petri-net).

 #### Granular process
-Also known as a narrow process.
+*Also known as a narrow process.*
 Process with smaller pieces.
 Not flexible, but detailed.

 #### Coarse process
-Also known as a wide process.
+*Also known as a wide process.*
 Process with many large chunks.
 Not detailed, but flexible.

 #### Fallacy of granular process
-Narrow, detailed, rigid, strict.
+*Narrow, detailed, rigid, strict.*
 Process is so granular (detailed) that it allows for no flexibility.
 This hampers all efficiency the second some unaccounted event occurs.
 If one single activity stops then this can causes delays in all dependent activities.

 #### Fallacy of coarse process
-Wide, flexible.
+*Wide, flexible.*
 Process is so coarse (generic) that it allows for too much flexibility.
 This leads to unceirtanty and can make the process difficult to follow.
 Also leads to many altering process flows which then results in poor event logs.
 Having a ill defined process can have the same results as having no process definition at all.